matrix-org/matrix-spec-proposals/proposals/2846-decentralising-media-through-cids.md

 the download request.
 There's two options here:
  - A pair of room and event ID, given via the `room` and `event` query parameters.
- - A list of explicit fallback servers, via the `servers` query parameter.
+ - A list of explicit fallback servers, via the `via` query parameter.

 Giving a room and event ID is preferrable, but for some contexts it might be better to explicitly give fallback servers.
 (Bikeshedding opportunity: What